What experience or background do you bring to your counselling and supervision practice that is uniquely yours?

 What is a personal challenge that you have overcome in your own life?

 I haven’t always loved myself well, and I spent years thinking that I wasn’t a good-enough person.
 I lost my mother at a young age, and without an understanding of the impacts of this grief, I ended up carrying sadness for years, which expressed itself as thoughts that I was permanently broken.
-As a young woman, I came to consciousness about how gendered some of this was, and that I had been absorbing disempowering messages about my worth as a woman, from my environment.
+As a young woman, I realised how gendered some of this was, and that I had been absorbing disempowering cultural messages about my worth as a woman.
 It’s incredible how life has helped me to heal these things.
 Both the part about being a woman and the part about grief were helped by meeting people that understood those parts of me, as well as taking the time to understand myself without judgment.
-Once I was ready, I did significant chunks of work with counsellors and traditional knowledge-keepers.
+Once I was ready, I did chunks of this healing work with counsellors and traditional knowledge-keepers.

 What have you learned from your work?

 Human beings need unconditional love and acceptance to function on just a basic level.
-Each one of us has our own journey, and if we have enough good support, we can make wonderfully creative decisions, take chances, and flourish.
+If we have enough good support, we can make wonderfully creative decisions, take chances, and flourish.